agonzago/secon_bvar_jax/README.md

 - Analyze results, including trend decomposition and plotting.
 - Calibrate priors using provided utility scripts.

+## GPM Processing Pipeline

+A complete analysis follows a three stage pipeline:

+1. **Parsing** – The parser reads the `.gpm` file and produces a canonical ordering of all variables as well as the relationships between them.
+2. **Reduction** – Using this canonical order, the `StateSpaceBuilder` creates a minimal state space representation that is ready for Kalman filtering.
+3. **Reconstruction** – After smoothing, the state vector is converted back into economic variables using the exact same ordering established by the parser.

+Keeping the ordering consistent across these stages is critical.
+The parser is the single source of truth and the reduction and reconstruction stages use the provided lists (e.g. `core_variables`, `gpm_trend_variables_original`) to map states to variable names reliably.

 ## Installation

 To install the package, clone the repository and install it using pip: